FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/3-preparations-for-application-operators.md

 ```

 - Assign the monitoring-delegate role to the OpenStack user you have created for
-  authenticating an agent against OpenStack Keystone, for example, monasca-agent.
+  authenticating an agent against OpenStack Keystone, for example monasca-agent.
 The user
   name and password of this user must be specified in the agent configuration when the agent is
   installed.
 For details, refer to _Creating Projects, Users, and Roles_.